The First Year of Owning an Audi e-Tron

 Charging at Home With Solar

-But, since I also own solar panels on my house, the effective rate is usually even much lower than that: in June 2022, we used 1,158 kWh and were billed $24.60 for an average of 2.12 cents per kWh, translating into a shockingly (excuse the pun) a low average of 0.76 cents per mile!
+In June 2022, we consumed 1,158 kWh, and the electricity company billed us $24.60, which equates to an average of 2.12 cents per kWh.
+However, since I also own solar panels in my house, our effective rate was even lower than that.
+This translates into a shockingly low average of 0.76 cents per mile!
 In contrast, my 2007 Nissan Altima (hybrid) that I still drive occasionally gets about 33 mpg, and the fuel price at $6.00 per gallon in Southern California averages 18.2 cents per mile.

-With the benefit of hindsight, I am very pleased with owning my EV.
-Most of the issues I experienced earlier are now resolved through the service recall.
+Looking back, I am very happy that I owned an EV.
+The service recall has resolved most of the issues I experienced earlier.
 Being able to charge at home and not paying exorbitant gas prices are obvious advantages.
-When shopping for a new car, I considered environmental concerns the least important factor since car ownership in any form is mostly environmentally unfriendly compared to public transportation.
+When shopping for a new EV, I considered environmental concerns the least important factor because car ownership in any form has a greater environmental impact compared to public transportation.
 Aside from cost considerations, I enjoy EVs for their speedy performance and technology.

 Charging Infrastructure is Growing But Not Mature Yet